ucsd-ets/datahub-docker-stack/Documentation/scripts.md

   - A Python wrapper for Docker that helps us run basic Docker commands during our build process.
   - It serves as an interface between Python Docker SDK and our Docker client.
   - `try-except` block has been placed around docker commands.
 The logger will print more readable and informative information upon an Docker error.
-- wiki.py
-  - Contains the code that updates our Wiki.
-  - By "Wiki", we refer to the hidden `wiki/` folder managed by Github, which renders Wiki pages.
-  - Wiki of this repo contains a `Home.md`, a `Stable_Tag.md`, and individual .md files for each image currently or previously in use.
-  - We will call those individual .md files "(image) manifests".
-  - NOTE: manifests are created locally in Github Actions runtime, stored to build-arfiacts, but will not be found in the Github Wiki pages unless under certain conditions.
-See **`Push Wiki to GitHub`** step in [actions.md](actions.md)

 **The following scripts are specific to our [main.yml](/.github/workflows/main.yml) workflow.**